italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 The revocation scenarios involve two main flows:

     - The **Revocation flows**: these flows describe how an Entity requests for a Digital Credential revocation.
-    - The **Status Attestation flows**: these flows define the technical protocols for requesting and obtaining a Status Attestation and how the Wallet Instance will provide it to a Verifier as a proof of validity of a corresponding Digital Credential.
+    - The **Status Assertion flows**: these flows define the technical protocols for requesting and obtaining a Status Assertion and how the Wallet Instance will provide it to a Verifier as a proof of validity of a corresponding Digital Credential.

 .. _sec_revocation_high_level_flow: